andreamy/CosmoBias/README.md

 # Biasing_covmat

 Prerequisites: both CosmoCov and CLASS v=>3.0 need to be installed in order to use CosmoBias.
 Two extra files have to be added/modified to CosmoCov in order to get the xipm and to run HMCode via CLASS.
+Cosmocov needs to be placed in the same directory as CosmoBias, and CLASS should be installed in CosmoCov/cosmolike_core/.

 Quick step guide to get all the data needed to run the task list scripts: